-Since 2010, the Lottery has entered into various agreements with its primary instant ticket printers, whereby the printers have retained title to the instant ticket inventory until the instant tickets are sold.
+The Lottery has entered into various agreements with its primary instant ticket printers, whereby the printers have retained title to the instant ticket inventory until the instant tickets are sold.
 Under these agreements, the Lottery pays the printer a fee based on a fixed percentage of the net instant tickets sold.
 Net instant tickets sold represents instant ticket sales less prize, spoiled, stolen, and promotional tickets.
-In addition, the Lottery owns one game of promotional tickets that was purchased under a previous agreement.
+In addition, the Lottery owns one game of promotional tickets that was purchased under a previous agreement and another game of promotional tickets purchased under the current printing agreement.
 These tickets are carried at the lower of cost or market using the specific identification method.
-As of June 30, 2021 and 2020, \$2,620 and \$2,770, respectively, of instant tickets are included in inventory.
-In addition, as of June 30, 2021 and 2020, there were no amounts in prize inventory, respectively.
+As of June 30, 2022 and 2021, \$17,294 and \$2,620, respectively, of instant tickets are included in inventory.
+In addition, as of June 30, 2022 and 2021, there were no amounts in prize inventory, respectively.